 To configure and manage a device, right click the device name and a drop-down menu appears.
-The top item is a [Properties] button
+The top item is a [Properties] button.
+This may take a few seconds to appear.

-To open the "Device Settings" window, double click the NTD/NTDS clock name.
+To open the "Device Settings" window, double click the NTDS clock name.
 The top left item is labeled "Configurable Options."